merdok/homebridge-miot/docs/robotcleaner.md

 ## Robot Cleaner

 ### Robot Cleaner specific configuration fields
+- `matterEnabled` - Exposes the robot through Homebridge Matter.
+Default: `false`.
-- `matterMode` - Controls Homebridge Matter exposure for robot cleaners.
+- `matterConnection` - Selects the robot connection used by Matter.
 Default: `auto`.
-  - `auto` - Uses Matter when Homebridge 2.x Matter is enabled for the bridge, otherwise falls back to the existing HomeKit switch.
-  - `hap` - Always uses the existing HomeKit switch.
-  - `matter` - Uses Matter when available; falls back to the HomeKit switch if Homebridge Matter is unavailable or disabled.
-  - `both` - Exposes both the HomeKit switch and the Matter robot when Matter is available.
+  - `auto` - Tries local MIOT first, then uses MiCloud when local setup fails and MiCloud is configured.
+  - `local` - Uses local MIOT only.
+  - `cloud` - Uses MiCloud only and requires MiCloud credentials or a cached session.
 - `matterRoomDiscovery` - `auto` or `disabled`.
 Default: `auto`.
 When enabled, the plugin tries local MIOT commands only; Matter room discovery does not use MiCloud.
 - `matterRoomDiscoveryInterval` - How often to refresh room discovery, in hours.
 Default: `6`.
 - `matterRooms` - Optional room definitions or name overrides for Matter room cleaning.
 Each entry can contain `id`, `name`, `mapId`, and `areaType`.